Ralim/IronOS/Documentation/DebugMenu.md

 - **DC** input (dumb)
 - **QC** input (We used QC2/3 negotiation for current supply)
 - **PD W. VBus** input (PD subsystem is used to negotiate for current supply); and VBus is connected to your input power source
 - **PD No VBus** input (PD subsystem is used to negotiate for current supply); and VBus is **NOT** connected to your input power source.
-If it is Not required or possible to do a special mod of your PCB (i.e. late model V1, some early Green PCB models) then 'PD No VBus' displays on screen, see details and PD Debug [below](/Documentation/DebugMenu.md#pd-debug-menu).
-Or if you had 'PD Vbus' displayed before and then successfully modified the Pinecil to support 24V by cutting the trace line to Vbus, then you will see 'PD No Vbus' now as a confirmation that the cut worked.
+If it is Not required or possible to do a special mod of your PCB (i.e. late model V1, some early Green PCB models) then [PD No VBus] displays on screen, see details and [PD Debug below](/Documentation/DebugMenu.md#pd-debug-menu).
+Or if you had [PD Vbus] displayed originally, and then successfully modified the Pinecil to support 24V by cutting the trace line to Vbus, then you will see [PD No Vbus] now as a confirmation that the cut worked as expected.

 ### HW G